-Several other studies also investigated the nonlinear effects in ZnTe with terahertz-pump optical-probe measurements~\cite{zhukova_experimental_2017, chen_influence_2009, caumes_kerr-like_2002, he_direct_2006, tian_quantitative_2008}.
-However, so far no study has investigated terahertz-induced nonlinear processes in ZnTe at \textit{terahertz frequencies}, as would be revealed by, for example, a terahertz-pump, terahertz-probe measurement.
+The occurrence of second order nonlinear processes was recently shown by Liu \textit{et al.} who reported electro-optic Kerr effects in 2-D terahertz spectroscopy~\cite{liu2024excitation}, but so far no study has performed a quantitative analysis of the nonlinear response.
 Given the ubiquity of ZnTe in EOS measurements, such nonlinear processes induced by intense terahertz radiation are of considerable relevance and interest.

 Here, we report a terahertz-pump, terahertz-probe study of ZnTe, using a tilted-pulse-front source as the terahertz pump and a spintronic terahertz emitter as the terahertz probe, both pumped by the same femtosecond laser.
 Our setup enables easy spatial and temporal overlap of the two terahertz pulses.
 We observe interactions between the terahertz pump and terahertz probe beam in ZnTe which reflect the nonlinearity of the material at terahertz frequencies.
 Analysis of these signals allows us to extract the nonlinear optical constants in the terahertz regime.